top of page

 Linda Zhang speaking at Judah Christian School chapel

-Just two weeks after Keaton Welch spoke at chapel, senior Linda Zhang followed up with a complimentary message.
+Just two weeks after Keaton Welch spoke at chapel, senior Linda Zhang followed up with a complementary message.
 While Keaton talked about the need for Jesus to humble our abhorrent pride, Linda’s testimony focused more on seeing God’s marvelous mercy when dealing with it.

 God is a merciful God.